Form a Corporation in DC

 A Corporate Records Book is where a corporation stores bylaws, company documents, stock papers and meeting minutes.
 Corporate Kits are useful compilations of standard documents to run the corporation, customized to your state and including such things as stock certificates, a corporate seal embosser, meeting minutes and such.
 SunDoc can supply you one if you wish, see our Corporate Kit page.

 You will need a registered agent for your new corporation in the District of Columbia.
 SunDoc is here to help as we can outsource this step for your new corporation.
 Find out more about what a registered agent is and what their role is in our article: What is a Registered Agent?
 Why Do I Need One?

 Generally speaking, your registered agent will be a company or business who is available at reliable business hours and at a consistent address in case the state needs to communicate with them for legal or related matters.

 Choosing a name for your new corporation is a huge step in the process.
 The most important thing to remember is that the name has to be available according to the records of the Secretary of State of the District of Columbia.
 But there are other requirements to follow as well.
 For instance, you can't mislead the public with your name or choose a name that is too close to another company's name — so that it causes deception.

 We recommend spending a lot of time choosing and developing your new corporation name.
 It will help you avoid a filing rejection and offer the best branding for your new corporation as you set out.
-Our article, Is My Business Name Available? can help you learn more about reserving a name and running name searches on your own.
+SunDoc can conduct name availability searches for you or reserve your corporation name, or you can run name searches on your own.